ExtremeElectronics/PicoCray/README.md

 This continues until all of the Questions have been asked, and all of the Processors are showing READY.

 # Warning
 This code is all Proof of principle.
 Much of it works.
 Some of it gives reasonable results.
 Does it work, not for all cases.
 Does it give a good mandlebrot output.
-Well it did, but Ive changed many many things since I last actually looked at its output.
+Well it did, but I've changed many many things since I last actually looked at its output.
 Basically if you are going to use this code to pilot a rocket, you will end up smashing into a planet at mach something rediculous.
 You have been warned.

-### Yep thought so, the results are scrambled.... :)